 http://hubpages.com/education/19th-Century-Gold-Prospecting-in-Arizona

 Worldwide Treasure Gold prospected in Arizona 15 years.
 I wound up reading online about recreational prospecting which helped a lot.
 But, while I prospected with a club in Apache Junction, Arizona, I was reading about treasure associated with channels on prospecting.
-The experience was impetus 4 reading about treasure.
-The stories are from Nevada, Arizona, New Mexico, Colorado, & California; treasure buried by ancient Indians, Spanish conquistadors, or 19th century prospectors.
+This led to reading about treasure.
+The stories are from Nevada, Arizona, New Mexico, Colorado, California, & more; treasure buried by ancient Indians, Spanish conquistadors, 19th century prospectors, or Europeans.

 Wednesday, January 04, 2017